No Mask, No Service – Human Rights Concerns in Ontarioachkarlaw-admin

 Considering the various competing duties employers have when it comes to enforcing Toronto’s mandatory mask legislation, adhering to human rights legislations, and the duty to keep employees safe, an employer with concerns on how best to manage all of these duties together should speak to an employment lawyer to ensure they are handling the matter correctly.

-If you are an employer who wants to know more about your duties to customers and staff during the COVID-19 pandemic, or an employee or customer, and want to know about your rights, our team of experienced legal professionals at Achkar Law can help.
+If you are an employer who wants to know more about your duties to customers and staff during the COVID-19 pandemic, or an employee or customer, and want to know about your rights, our team of experienced workplace lawyers at Achkar Law can help.
 Contact us by phone toll-free at 1 (800) 771-7882 or email us at [email protected] and we would be happy to assist.

 If you are a small or medium-sized company looking for full-service support, visit our CLO program page for our strategic solutions.